 Bottom line is that they won’t just read it and disappear.
 They’ll want more.
 Because what you just gave them is a rare experience indeed.

-And what better way to make your blog more enjoyable to read than by adding a little humor?
+And what better way to start making your blog more enjoyable to read than by adding a little humor?